davidlemerle/Beginner-Portfolio/README.md

 ## **Description**

-A portfolio of work to showcase my skills and talents to employers looking to fill a part-time or full-time position.
+A portfolio of work to showcase my skills and talents to potential employers.

 ## **Table Of Contents**